daniandl/element-queries/README.md

 *These are for internal use only but you are welcome to play around with them (at your own risk)*
 * `opts` a frozen options object
 * `observer` contains the ResizeObserver
-* `elements` a WeakMap containing all elements that have are still actively being referenced
+* `elements` a WeakMap containing all elements that are still actively being referenced

 <!-- ## Motivation -->